Shopify/remote-dom/packages/core/README.md

 const receiver = new DOMRemoteReceiver();

-// With no elements policy, only text and comments are accepted.
+// With no elements option, element names are unrestricted.
 // Accepted nodes will be attached to the body element. receiver.connect(document.body);
 ```